 A – The activating event:

-The A, in this case, stands for adversity or the activating event which leads to the patient feeling or behaving in a particular way.
+The A, in this case, stands for adversity or the activating event that leads to the patient feeling or behaving in a particular way.
 Activating events can lead to both healthy and unhealthy reactions.

 B – Beliefs: